Everyday Robots: Recording

 Russell handled the drum programming while Albarn took on the singing, piano and guitar parts.
-"We did it in just three months at my studio," he says.
+"We did it in just three months at my studio," Albarn said of the process.
 "We'd work five days a week, 10:00 a.m. until 6:00 p.m."
-Albarn is extremely proud of Everyday Robots, but he has no idea whether it will lead to any more solo albums."I've always made music," he said, "This one just has my name on it.
-You could say that I'm embarking on a new stage in my life, but really I could turn around next time and do something else.
-So it's not a given that I've become a solo artist."

 The drums and percussion on the record are from a musical instrument that Russell had picked up from Kinshasa in the Democratic Republic of Congo, which is made mostly of plastic and metal, a modified version of which can be seen on DRC Music's Kinshasa One Two record.